 Guildford - Freiburg Town Twinning Background

 The Deed of Partnership between Guildford and Freiburg was signed on 22 September 1979 by the then Mayor of Guildford, Cllr.
-Ron Burgess, and the then Oberbürgermeister of Freiburg, Dr Eugen Keidel.
+Ronald Burgess, and the then Oberbürgermeister of Freiburg, Dr. Eugen Keidel.

 The Deed was signed as a “token and promise of lasting friendship between the two communities and an encouragement to regular mutual liaison, to exchange experiences and to support the coming together of our citizens in every sphere”.